-- When a negative trust anchor was added to multiple views using rndc nta, the text returned via rndc was incorrectly truncated after the first line, making it appear that only one NTA had been added.
+- Running rndc reconfig could cause inline-signing zones to stop signing.
+[GL #439] - Reloading all zones caused zone maintenance to stop for inline-signing zones.
+[GL #435] - Signatures loaded from the journal for the signed version of an inline-signing zone were not scheduled for refresh.
+[GL #482] - A referral response with a non-empty ANSWER section was incorrectly treated as an error; this caused certain domains to be non-resolvable.
+[GL #390] - When a negative trust anchor was added to multiple views using rndc nta, the text returned via rndc was incorrectly truncated after the first line, making it appear that only one NTA had been added.
 This has been fixed.
-[GL #105] - named now rejects excessively large incremental (IXFR) zone transfers in order to prevent possible corruption of journal files which could cause named to abort when loading zones.
+[GL #105] - The view name is now included in the output of rndc nta -dump, for consistency with other options.
+[GL !816] - named now rejects excessively large incremental (IXFR) zone transfers in order to prevent possible corruption of journal files which could cause named to abort when loading zones.
 [GL #339]